IkarosKappler/plotboilerplate/docs_jekyll/index.md

 ## Todos
+ * Add a method to draw connected paths (different types of path segments: linear, curve, arc, ...).
+Useful for the circle intersections demo.
  * Use a sorted map in the line-point-distance demo.
  * The experimental WebGL support requires Color objects instead of color strings.
 Otherwise each color string will be parse on each roundtrip which is a nightmare for the performance.
  * The Color.parse(string) function does only recognize HEX, RGB and RGBA strings.
 HSL is still missing.
 Required?